Your Child's Lung Transplant Evaluation

 - Sputum culture

 - Chest computed tomography scan of the lungs (also called a CT or CAT scan)

-Once we have completed your child's evaluation, the pediatric lung transplantation team will meet to discuss your child’s need for a lung transplant, as well as any problems that could make transplantation too risky for your child.
+Once we have completed your child's evaluation, the Pediatric Lung Transplant team will meet to discuss your child’s need for a lung transplant, as well as any problems that could make transplantation too risky for your child.
 Sometimes, more tests may be needed to make a final decision about lung transplantation.

 In addition to health issues, there may be psychosocial issues, such as family support, that need further resolution before lung transplantation.
 We will make all the necessary arrangements to complete these extra tests or resolve issues as quickly as possible.
-Our social workers and psychologist participate in your child's evaluation and play an important role in helping you and your family prepare for transplantation.
+Our social worker and psychologist take part in your child's evaluation and play an important role in helping you and your family prepare for transplantation.
 Financial advisors are also available to help families and to work with insurance companies.